-NOTE: This does not prevent disclosures where we have legal duty to disclose and cooperate therapeutic work being undertaken with the Service User receiving treatment so that the Lead Professional or Care Coordinator cannot liaise with and support the Carers, another member of the staff team should be identified to do this, as set out by the Mental Health Act Code of Practice11.
+12.7 Where there are explicit instructions not to share sensitive information with a Carer, the Trust - will still offer (and document) the opportunity for Carers to share information they see as important with clinicians and explain why information is not being shared.
+If it would compromise the therapeutic work being undertaken with the Service User receiving treatment so that the Lead Professional or Care Coordinator cannot liaise with and support the Carers, another member of the staff team should be identified to do this, as set out by the Mental Health Act Code of Practice11.